WaffleCohn/customyPISD/README.md

 script.type = "text/javascript";
 script.src = "http://wafflecohn.github.io/customyPISD/pisd.js";
 document.body.appendChild(script);
+script.addEventListener("load", function() {

+  // Paste code here

+});
 ```
 Click save and you've successfully "installed" customyPISD.

 ## Available Functions
-To modify your page, call any of the following available functions.
+To modify your page, call any of the following available functions inside the area enclosed by brackets {} marked "Paste code here".
 If you don't know programming, just copy and paste the code provided.
 Wherever there are quotes, fill in the requested information but leave the quotes there. (ex: ```changeName("Batman");``` changes your displayed name to Batman)

 Every time you log in, receive a notification asking to navigate to the gradebook
 ```